 The Financial Aid Office serves students who need financial assistance to obtain a college education.
 Financial aid is an investment in your college education.
+Online students are eligible for the same types of financial assistance available to on campus students.
 Learning to budget your dollars while in school will help you on your path to graduation.

 Basic Eligibility Criteria